This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 • Content rotates frequently with licensing expirations

-Conversely, the Netflix vs Hulu comparison reveals Hulu's strength in current television programming.
-Hulu excels at bridging traditional broadcast TV and streaming, offering next-day access to episodes from major networks like ABC, NBC, FOX, and FX.
-This makes Hulu indispensable for viewers who want to keep up with current shows like "The Bachelor," "Saturday Night Live," or the latest network dramas without cable.
-The Hulu + Live TV option further extends this capability with 95+ live channels, essentially replacing traditional cable for many households.
+Hulu takes a completely different approach.
+Where Netflix cuts ties with traditional TV, Hulu embraces it.
+The platform excels at providing next-day access to episodes from major networks like ABC, NBC, FOX, and FX.
+Want to keep up with "The Bachelor" or catch "Saturday Night Live" the morning after it airs?
+That's Hulu's wheelhouse.
+I find this invaluable for staying current with network dramas without paying for cable.
+The Hulu + Live TV option pushes this even further with 95+ live channels, essentially functioning as a cable replacement for many households.

 Frequently Asked Questions

 Netflix's ad-supported plan starts at $6.99/month compared to Hulu's $7.99 with ads.
-For ad-free viewing, Netflix Standard ($15.49) is cheaper than Hulu No Ads ($17.99), making Netflix generally more affordable for comparable tiers.
+For ad-free viewing, Netflix Standard at $15.49 beats Hulu No Ads at $17.99, making Netflix generally more affordable for comparable tiers.